seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab05-Deploy-&-Monitor-a-three-tier-traditional-application-to-Azure-cloud-platform/LabExercise-1.md

 ## Exercise 1: Deploy a Quickstart template on Azure

-In this exercise, you are going to deploy a quickstart template on Azure.
+In this exercise, you are going to deploy a quickstart template on Azure and deploy a traffic manager profile.

 In this exercise, you will: